Aalto-CRAI-CIS/Acts-in-crisis-narratives/README.md

 ## Citation

 If you use any of the resources described or provided here, please cite:

-Paakki and Ghorbanpour, 2025: _(forthcoming)_ Computational Analysis of Communicative Acts for Understanding Crisis News Comment Discourses.
+Paakki, H. & Ghorbanpour, F. 2025: _(forthcoming)_ Computational Analysis of Communicative Acts for Understanding Crisis News Comment Discourses.
 Social Networks Analysis and Mining, 16th International Conference, ASONAM 2024, Rende, Italy, September 2–5, 2024, Proceedings.